sdtemple/sedi-ts-models/README.md

-# sedi-ts-models
+# Time series models for sediment yield prediction

-Making models to predict time series of sediment yield from environmental covariates
+This repo includes my modeling as a part of an AI working group of postdocs at University of Michigan.